hashicorp/consul/website/source/api/agent/service.html.md

 ### Query string parameters

 - `replace-existing-checks` - Missing healthchecks from the request will be deleted from the agent.
-Using this parameter allows to idempotently register a service and its checks whithout having to manually deregister checks.
+Using this parameter allows to idempotently register a service and its checks without having to manually deregister checks.

 ### Parameters